 Deploy Logistics Operational Dashboards using DataPane

-This directly impacts the Logistics Operations of these retailers that now face high volatility of volumes, larger portfolios of products and very short lead times.
+This directly impacts the Logistics Operations of medium-sized retailers, which now face high volume volatility, larger product portfolios, and very short lead times.

 In this article, we will design a simple architecture to deploy an interactive dashboard for Warehousing Operations using the Python Library DataPane.